awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints.md

 ** Gateway endpoints**

-A [gateway endpoint](vpce-gateway.md) is for supported AWS services only\.
-You specify a gateway endpoint as a route table target for traffic destined to the following AWS services:
+A [gateway endpoint](vpce-gateway.md) is for the following supported AWS services:
 + Amazon S3
 + DynamoDB

+You specify a gateway endpoint as a route table target for traffic that is destined for the supported AWS services\.